-So often people are engulfed in their own day-to-day life, that we don’t think about what is going on behind the eyes of another.
-We walk past individuals, not saying hello, not giving an affirmation in the form a smile or a nod.
-Think about your worst day, did you feel alone?
-Did you feel that you blended into the background of life and no one saw your pain?
+Often people are engulfed in their own day-to-day life, that we don’t think about what is going on behind the eyes of another.
 This is how it can feel to be sick or terminally ill, especially when you are a patient in the hospital, or on hospice.

 - ISeeU Blankets- A not for profit organization started by an ICU nurse, Alexandra Marcello in a hospital in Queens, NY.
 During covid, patients were dying and their family was not allowed to be with them.
 A hand-made blanket is given to the patient, which not only helps the patient be seen as an individual, but also acknowledges and shows respect to the family in their time of grief.

-- Asking about their life- what was their career, about their children
+- Ask about their life- what was their career, about their children

 - Placing Photos of the patient (with family) before they were sick